Imelda Cajipe-Endaya: Pananaw Philippine Journal of Visual Arts

-Imelda Cajipe-Endaya also established the National Commission for Culture and the Arts (NCCA) Philippines-funded Pananaw.
+Cajipe-Endaya also established the National Commission for Culture and the Arts (NCCA) Philippines-funded Pananaw.
 She was a member of the Committee on Visual Arts, which was constituted under the law that created NCCA as the key cultural body that is liable to the Office of the President.
 The NCCA was focused on creating change from the ground up, with its roots in volunteer work, with practising artists from different disciplines, and Filipino indigenous communities from northern and southern Philippines.
 A number of volunteers found their participation within policy-making and government running, however as cultural workers, they were maintained to the notion of being second to “hard-ball politics”.

 Cajipe-Endaya worked with Paul Zafaralla, in the group's Documentation, Research and Publications sub-committee in order to formulate the Visual Arts committee project: Pananaw.
 It was the first Filipino art journal of its kind, as it worked to change and resist the “manila-centric, market driven, blue chip master-inflected” art making and writing found within Philippines during the time that excluded a large majority of art produced and exhibited across the country.
 Cajipe-Endaya negotiated with a wide range of individuals that come from different, ideological, geographically based practices to come to agreements on the creation of Pananaw.
 The journal series then became non-profit due to the contingency of organisational figures, and changing duties within the committee structure.
 The non-profit body was shaped from a purely artist-driven group into one worked with critics, managers of culture, as well as gallerists in order to create productive discourses between actors within the art world.
-By the second volume, Cajipe-Endaya stepped back from the position as project director, enabling the autonomous running of Pananaw, due to the momentum of young editors, writers, and artists that allowed the intersection between different streams of meaning-making.
-Cajipe-Endaya speaks of the role of Pananaw in locating discourses within parameters and peripheries, that creates dynamic exchanges between artists and scholars for individuals, the nation and art to flourish.
+By the second volume, Cajipe-Endaya had stepped back from the position as project director, enabling the autonomous running of Pananaw, due to the momentum of young editors, writers, and artists that allowed the intersection between different streams of meaning-making.